Depsang Plains: Flora and fauna

 The Depsang Plains are widely observed as forming a high-altitude cold desert without any flora or fauna.
 Filippo de Filippi, who explored the region in the 1910s, wrote that "the surface of the [Depsang] plateau is a mass of minute detritus, and is entirely devoid of vegetation, except for occasional patches of a yellowish-green plant".
 A 1985 expedition to the Rimo Glacier found blooming plants at a few places and that "at places [the] plains are marshy and our mules were sinking and we all had to help them out."
 Burtse (Artemisia spp.) plant of the Asteraceae family grows along the Burtsa Nala and Depsang Nala, lending its name to the region.
 Its leaves were used for fodder and its roots as firewood by caravaners.
 Potentilla pamirica is also found in the plains.

-Small populations of Tibetan antelope (or "chiru"), mountain weasel, Ladakh pika, bharal (blue sheep), Tibetan wolf and woolly hare, among others, can seen in the plains.
+Small populations of Tibetan antelope (or "chiru"), mountain weasel, Ladakh pika, bharal (blue sheep), Tibetan wolf and woolly hare, among others, can be seen in the plains.
 According to Brigadier Teg B Kapur, "the [Depsang] plain abounds with wild horses and hares".
 The populations of chiru are migratory and come to the high-altitude plains for summer grazing.
 These populations are also the westernmost population of chiru, found at altitudes of up to 5500m.
 A Schaller Conservation Survey of chiru conducted by the Wildlife Trust of India in 2005 sighted 149 individuals of chiru in 22 groups, all females and kids, in the Depsang area.
 The southernmost area where chiru were spotted was the Thuksu Doon Doon nullah which flows near the Depsang La.
 The report says that "Chiru is a mixed feeder and favoured graminoids and forb plant species".
 In the past, Chiru were killed for their fine wool (called shahtoosh) and many efforts have been taken to protect them in India.
 Populations of Kiang also move back and forth across the disputed border.
 In 1990, it was reported that the proposed Daultberg–Depsang Sanctuary would contain the last wild yak, but Schaller Conservation Survey did not locate any in the 2000s.

 DRDO-reared double-humped Bactrian camels (originally used along the silk route) will be deployed at DBO and Depsang by the Indian Army for patrolling and transportation.
 Zanskar ponies are also being used by the Indian Army.